affinidi/affinidi-trust-registry-rs/testing/README.md

 TR_STORAGE_BACKEND=ddb
 ```

-## Option 1: Run tests using testing script
+## Option 1: Run Tests Using Testing Script

-If you have not setup your environment, please refer to [Setup Environment](../README.md#usage)
+If you have not setup your environment, please refer to [Setup Environment](../README.md#set-up-environment)

 ### To run all tests (unit and integration):